About Us

 Functions and Responsibilities

-2. Formulates and recommends to the University President agenda and objectives pertinent to research and publication as well as standards of the University in the conduct of the same;
+2. Formulates and recommends to the University President research thrusts, priorities, and agenda pertinent to research, publication, and innovation as well as standards of the University in the conduct of the same;

-4. Manages the research budget of the University that is principally aimed for incubation of research at the University and accomplishment of research demanded by the University’s Mission;
+4. Manages the research budget of the University that is principally aimed for incubation of research at the University and accomplishment of research demanded by the University’s Vision and Mission;

-5. Runs and implements the overall research proposal evaluation process for the entire University, and submits the results of its review and evaluation as recommendations to the University President;
+5. Runs and implements the overall evaluation process of research proposals submitted by University personnel and members of the Davao Jesuit Community, and submits the results of its review and evaluation as support for recommendations to the University President;

-6. Reviews all research and publication-related contracts, and submits the results of its review and evaluation as recommendations to the University President;
+6. Reviews all research and publication-related contracts, and submits the results of its review and evaluation as recommendations for the approval of the University President;

-8. Ensures close communication, relationship, and cooperation among research and publication offices;
+8. Ensures close communication, relationship, and cooperation among research, publication, and innovation centers, institutes, and offices; and

-9. Exercises oversight function over offices, centers and institutes within the University that are primarily oriented towards publication and research.
+9. Exercises oversight function over offices, centers, and institutes within the University that are primarily oriented towards research, publication, and innovation.
 The oversight function of the Council over centers and institutes within the University shall be construed in a manner that offices, centers and institutes within the University are primarily oriented towards publication and research.
 The offices, centers and institutes shall:

 1. Receive support (i.e., seed money) to help them get started and/or sustain their operations, such as starting office equipment, furniture and supplies; special training programs and/ or capability-building workshops for its own personnel and staff; wages/honorarium for specific, short-term jobs needed for the office; generalized support for communication and coordination purposes; and projects.